 Once the best remedy has been determined, it is usually dispensed in the form of sugar pellets.
 The small pellets are dissolved under the tongue.
 Often you will be asked to avoid coffee and mint, which may counteract the effects.
 Homeopathic remedies are most commonly made from dilutions of plant, mineral or animal extracts.
 They are regulated by Health Canada as over-the-counter medicines and are available at health food stores and some pharmacies.
 Repetition of the remedy depends on the severity and duration of the condition.

 The process of healing varies from person to person.
 Factors include your general state of health, energy level and the accuracy of the homeopathic recommendation.
 In the days and weeks following the remedy you may find your complaints improve gradually or even clear.
 With acute or recent illnesses improvement may be swift.
 With chronic or long-term illness the process is usually longer.
 Some people experience a slight worsening or aggravation after they take the remedy.
 Or they may experience a recurrence of old symptoms.
 If these occur, they are usually experienced within the first two weeks of starting a remedy and are a good sign.
 Your body is clearing out an old disease pattern.
 Aggravations usually do not last long, are manageable and are usually accompanied by an increased sense of well being and improvement in general health.
-Follow-up appointments are usually every 3 to 6 weeks and last from 30 to 60 minutes.
+Follow-up appointments are usually every 3 to 6 weeks and last approximately 60 minutes.